sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ## Authentication

 For some requests a jwt is needed.
-Just pass the jwt in Authorization header as Bearer token.
+Pass the jwt in the Authorization header as a Bearer token.

 ````
 Header name: Authorization